wilsonte-umich/wilsonte-umich.github.io/content/_projects/Mutation_ID.md

 makes it easy to be confident which single mutation on the variant list is the one that causes the mutant phenotype.
 Briefly, by sequencing two pools of haploid spore clones derived from a cross of wild-type and mutant yeast, we exploit linkage and high sequencing depth to rapidly identify the causative alteration.

 See our publications for various applications of this approach and let us know if you'd like help applying it.
-With the low cost of sequencing today, it is possible to quickly and cheaply characterize even hundreds of mutants, potentially enabling interesting new approaches for saturation mutagenesis of the yeast genome with respect to a target phenotype.
+With the low cost of sequencing today, it is possible to quickly, cheaply, and, most importantly, _accurately_ characterize even hundreds of mutants, enabling interesting new approaches for saturation mutagenesis of the yeast genome with respect to a target phenotype.